Skip to main content

 Admissions assessment: none

-Corpus has a thriving community of students who are interested in human, social, political and psychological themes.
-The College's Gerard Duveen Social Sciences Society meets thrice termly to discuss a range of topics and listen to a variety of speakers in an informal setting.
-Previous talks have been given by Lord Ramsbotham, former Chief Inspector of Prisons, who spoke on prison reform, Dr Chris Brooke, who discussed Tony Blair's autobiography, and Helen Lockett from the Centre for Mental Health, who discussed employment and mental health problems.
-All of the College's undergraduates and graduates are welcome to attend, and the talks are a great opportunity for inter-disciplinary discussion.
+Corpus also has a lively community of students interested in social, political, human and psychological questions.
+One highlight is the Gerard Duveen Social Sciences Society, which meets three times a term to hear from guest speakers and discuss major issues in an informal setting.
+Past speakers have included Lord Ramsbotham, former Chief Inspector of Prisons, on prison reform, Dr Chris Brooke, discussing Tony Blair’s autobiography and Helen Lockett from the Centre for Mental Health, on employment and mental health

 What do we look for in applicants?